 Staphylococcus aureus, or staph, is a bacterium found in the nose or on the skin of about 20–30% of people in the U.S. Staph bacteria are usually harmless, but they can sometimes cause serious infections.
 Most staph infections can be treated with antibiotics, but there are some strains that have developed antibiotic resistance.

 Methicillin-resistant Staphylococcus aureus (MRSA) is the name for the strains of staph bacteria that have become resistant to certain antibiotics that are usually used to treat staph infections.
-It is the most common drug-resistant infection found in hospital settings, and it is on the rise.
+It is the most common drug-resistant infection found in health care settings.

 HA MRSA

 The symptoms of MRSA infections depend on the part of the body that is infected.
-MRSA is often confused with a spider bite.
-Most MRSA infections appear as a bump or infected area on the skin that may be:
+Most MRSA infections appear on the skin and can look like pimples or boils that are:

 - Red